airswap/airswap-protocols/protocols/indexer/README.md

 ## Get Intents

-Get a list of intents to trade as address locators.
+Get a list of addresses that have an intent to trade a token pair.

 ```Solidity
 function getIntents(